 The private sector may be able to generate additional revenues from third parties, thereby reducing the cost of any public sector subvention required.
 Additional revenue may be generated through the use of spare capacity or the disposal of surplus assets.

 By transferring responsibility for providing public services government officials will act as regulators and will focus upon service planning and performance monitoring instead of the management of the day to day delivery of public services.
 In addition, by exposing public services to competition, PPPs enable the cost of public services to be benchmarked against market standards to ensure that the very best value for money is being achieved.
 International interest in PPPs is attributable generally to three main drivers:

 Economic growth is highly dependent on the development and enhancement of infrastructure, particularly in utilities (such as power, water and telecommunications) and transport systems.
 Furthermore, in many countries there is an urgent need for new social infrastructure such as hospitals and healthcare equipment, prisons, education facilities and housing.
 For many governments this is seen as the most pressing area for private sector involvement.

 The experience of privatisation has shown that many activities, even those traditionally undertaken by the public sector, can be undertaken more cost effectively with the application of private sector management disciplines and competencies

 Significant amounts of public resources are invested in the development of assets such as defence technology and leading edge information systems that are then often used for a narrow range of applications within the public sector.
 Engaging private sector expertise to exploit these assets in a wider range of applications can lead to the realisation of substantial incremental value for the public sector

-Implementing the Sustainable Development Goals through PPP infrastructure projects.
+Implementing the Sustainable Development Goals through PPP infrastructure projects and Blockchain technology.